What is Workplace Conflict Coaching and why would you use it?

 Why is this important?

-People involved in a workplace dispute do not always feel safe to openly discuss and actively address their unresolved conflict because they fear confidentiality breaches, gossip, partial interventions by senior managers with vested interests in particular outcomes, and other concerns.
+People involved in a workplace dispute do not always feel safe to openly discuss and actively address their unresolved conflict because they fear confidentiality breaches, gossip, interventions by senior managers with vested interests in particular outcomes that may not work for them, and other concerns.
 This often leads to an adversarial stand-off or impasse, and subsequent suspension of employees or employees ceasing to attend work because the situation has become unmanageable.
 Once this stage has been reached, involvement of legal representatives or other advocates is almost considered the 'norm'.

 While all employees have a right to representation, earlier involvement of effective conflict resolution support is usually missed out in the stages before this becomes necessary.

 Workplace Conflict Coaching can be made available to ALL participants in a difficult situation at any stage in a workplace conflict to help them review the way they are dealing with their situation and receive support in creating more effective ways of responding to it.